lyleresnick/lyleresnick.github.io/_drafts/Routing in VIPER Architure.md

 ### The Router's Presenter

-The Router Presenter's job is simple: send the event on to the ViewController.
+The job of the Router's Presenter is simple: send the event on to the ViewController.

 ```swift
 extension RootRouterPresenter: ListRouter {